 G1.
-Collaborative teacher teams through effective planning and data analysis will develop learning activities addressing the differentiated needs of students.
+If collaborative teacher teams effectively plan lessons, assessments, and analyze data, then learning activities will address the differentiated needs of students.

 Strategic Goals Detail

 For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), resources available to support movement toward the goal, barriers to achieving the goal, and the plan for monitoring progress toward the goal